Tennessee Online Sports Betting: Which mobile sportsbook app is the best?

-The wait is (nearly) over as legal online sports betting has come to Tennessee.
-Tennessee online sports betting will launch on November 1.
+The wait is over as legal online sports betting has come to Tennessee.
+Tennessee online sports betting officially launched on November 1st 2020.

 The Best Tennessee Online Sports Betting Apps

 Four mobile sportsbook apps will be live in Tennessee:

 - FanDuel Sportsbook

 - Tennessee Action 24/7

 Ultimately, many bettors will develop a preference for one specific sportsbook, but we strongly recommend registering with multiple apps, as each will offer aggressive signup bonuses and boosts in an effort to collect market share out of the gate.

 And returning players can use multiple sportsbooks to best leverage periodic specials and shop across multiple markets for the best value.
 Though shopping for this value isn’t as fun or flashy as some of the bonus offers, in time, doing so has the potential to far exceed the dollar amount of such specials.

 There are three popular online sportsbook apps and one lesser-known wild card, Tennessee Action 24/7, that were approved in September and are expected to be ready to go with the launch of Tennessee online sports betting.

 In addition to the already known sportsbooks, there are three additional operators that have applied for licenses.
 However, those apps are not live at launch.
 Here is a brief rundown of what to expect with each of the available options.